content-services/zest/release/docs/ArtifactDistributionResponse.md

 `func (o *ArtifactDistributionResponse) UnsetContentGuard()`

 UnsetContentGuard ensures that no value is present for ContentGuard, not even an explicit nil
+### GetNoContentChangeSince

+`func (o *ArtifactDistributionResponse) GetNoContentChangeSince() string`

+GetNoContentChangeSince returns the NoContentChangeSince field if non-nil, zero value otherwise.

+### GetNoContentChangeSinceOk

+`func (o *ArtifactDistributionResponse) GetNoContentChangeSinceOk() (*string, bool)`

+GetNoContentChangeSinceOk returns a tuple with the NoContentChangeSince field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetNoContentChangeSince

+`func (o *ArtifactDistributionResponse) SetNoContentChangeSince(v string)`

+SetNoContentChangeSince sets NoContentChangeSince field to given value.

+### HasNoContentChangeSince

+`func (o *ArtifactDistributionResponse) HasNoContentChangeSince() bool`

+HasNoContentChangeSince returns a boolean if a field has been set.

 ### GetPulpLastUpdated

 `func (o *ArtifactDistributionResponse) GetPulpLastUpdated() time.Time`